Renovation of the old PLEM building results into one of the best asylum centers in The Netherlands.

-The PLEM (Limburg Provincial Electricity Company) building, a striking building from the sixties that has been declared a municipal monument, has been empty for several years and heavily neglected.
-It has now been renovated into an asylum center.
-The Asylum center (AZC) accommodates more than 600 people looking for asylum.
+The building of the PLEM (Limburg Provincial Electricity Company), a striking building from the 1960s that has been declared a municipal monument, has been empty for several years.
+It has now been renovated into an asylum centre.
+The centre offers accommodation to more than 600 asylum seekers.

 The floor plans in the apartments refer to the Dutch cultural landscape.
 Meadows, ditches and colourful bulb fields alternate in a tight orthogonal structure.
 The fresh colour palette provides residents and staff with a pleasant living climate.

 BUROBEB was looking for an environmentally friendly floor to match the monumental PLEM building.
 "The large surfaces of floors and walls relate to each other in colour but also in a sleek and smooth finish.
 The floor had to be colourful, hygienic and easy to clean because of its intensive use.
 Marmoleum Concrete meets all the requirements."

 Concrete's solid marble designs distinguish themselves from the classic Marmoleum floor with a subtle stony structure.
 The colour palette is neutral with warm and cool shades of concrete and the 6 bright colours fit in perfectly with our colour concept.